shipujin/liveslak/README.txt

   OS parameters; or specify 'write' to write current OS parameters to disk.

+domain=your_custom_domain =>
+  Specify a custom domain name.
+Defaults to 'example.net'.

 hostname=your_custom_hostname[,qualifier] =>
   Specify a custom hostname.
 A qualifier 'fixed' can be appended to prohibit hostname modification in  case of network boot.